Linguapress.com home

 What is - or what are - the Blues?
 The Blues is a feeling, most African Americans will tell you.
 If your girl or boyfriend leaves you, for instance, it's quite likely you'll feel sad or dejected for days.
 In other words, you'll feel blue; you'll have the blues.

-But the blues today is generally understood as being a type of music which expresses the feeling of depression which was once common to Blacks, due to oppression, segregation and problems with the other sex.
-This may be the reason why Blacks used to say "White men can't have the blues", at least not the same kind of blues
+But the blues today is generally understood as being a type of music which expresses the feeling of depression which was once common to African Americans, due to oppression, segregation and problems with the other sex.
+This may be the reason why African Americans used to say "White men can't have the blues", at least not the same kind of blues

 The first blues recordings appeared around 1920.
 They were made by black women singers who were actually singing a somewhat adulterated form of the music which, strangely enough, was later called "the classic blues".
 Ma Rainey and Bessie Smith were the most authentic and popular performers of the genre in the 1920's.